Toyota-Connected-India/zokyo/README.md

 ```

-A sphinx (/ˈsfɪŋks/ SFINGKS, Ancient Greek: σφίγξ [spʰíŋks], Boeotian: φίξ [pʰíːks], plural sphinxes or sphinges) is a mythical creature with the head of a human, a falcon, a cat, or a sheep and the body of a lion with the wings of an eagle.
+A zokyo (/ˈsfɪŋks/ SFINGKS, Ancient Greek: σφίγξ [spʰíŋks], Boeotian: φίξ [pʰíːks], plural zokyoes or sphinges) is a mythical creature with the head of a human, a falcon, a cat, or a sheep and the body of a lion with the wings of an eagle.

-Sphinx is a CV library for image data augmentation specifically built
+Zokyo is a CV library for image data augmentation specifically built
 for Toyota and Lexus in unit camera streams on top of Augmentor.

 ## Installing locally